EUCHARISTIC ADORATION OF THE BLESSED SACRAMENT IS CELEBRATED ON THE FIRST FRIDAY OF EVERY MONTH.

-Eucharistic Adoration of the Blessed Sacrament is celebrated on the first Friday of every month in the Church following 7:30 a.m. daily Mass after Mass the Blessed Sacrament will be exposed and we will have Adoration all day with Benediction at usually at 5:00 pm in the Church.
-It is recommended that you call the parish office to confirm the exact time of Benediction, (405) 528-0485.
+Eucharistic Adoration of the Blessed Sacrament is celebrated on the first Friday of every month in the Church following the 11:30 a.m. daily Mass.
+We will have Adoration until 3:45 pm.
+It is recommended that you call the parish office to confirm this information as it may change month to month, (405) 528-0485.

 Adoration is the first attitude of man acknowledging that he is a creature before his Creator.
 It exalts the greatness of the Lord who made us and the almighty power of the Savior who sets us free from evil.
 Adoration is homage of the spirit to the “King of Glory,” respectful silence in the presence of the “ever greater” God.
 Adoration of the thrice-holy and sovereign God of love blends with humility and gives assurance to our supplications.

 —Catechism of the Catholic Church, no. 2628